Former lawmaker says family members killed in Israel-Hamas airstrikes

 Rep. Pramila Jayapal sent a broken heart emoji, saying “I am so sorry for this profound loss, Justin.”

-The former lawmaker expressed that his family is hurting, and he wished comfort on others in the same situation.
+The former lawmaker expressed that his family is hurting, and he wished comfort to others in the same situation.

 “Give rest, O Lord, to their souls, and may their memories be eternal,” he wrote, adding, “May God watch over all Christians in Gaza–and all Israelis and Palestinians who are suffering, whatever their religion or creed.”